rainbowdashlabs/sql-java/README.md

 # Introduction / What can I expect.

-Databases are often crucial when it comes to storing of data.\
+Databases are often crucial when it comes to storing data.\
-This tutorial aims to get you ready to store your data in your MariaDB.
+This tutorial aims to get you ready to store your data in your MariaDB or MySQL database.

 We will start with some general preconditions we need to clarify and make some preparations.\
 After this we will look into the DataSource and build our first connection to our database.\